americanexpress/unify-jdocs/readme.md

    */
   boolean pathExists(String path, String... vargs);

    /**
-   * Used to determine if the specified path is an array in the document *
+    * Used to determine if the specified path to a leaf node is an array in the document *
    * @param path  the path
    * @param vargs the values to replace the % characters in path
    * @return true if the path is an array else false